AdwaitKulkarni58/AdwaitKulkarni58/README.md

 # What I am doing right now:
 - I'm currently working with Spring Boot applications, RESTful APIs, and microservices.
 - My latest big project was a full-stack images gallery application I built using React.js on the front-end with Python Flask for the backend in a Node.js runtime environment.
-- I have built some projects related to front-end development and I recently made some projects related to APIs and a full stack Netflix clone.
+- I have built some projects related to front-end development and I recently made some projects related to APIs and a full stack Amazon Canada website clone.
 - I am also learning Apache Kafka on the side as well upskilling myself on Python.

 <hr />